INS Arihant

 INS Arihant (SSBN 80) (lit.
-'Conqueror'), is the lead ship of India's of nuclear-powered ballistic missile submarines.
-It is designated S2 Strategic Strike Nuclear Submarine.
-The 6,000 tonne vessel was built under the Advanced Technology Vessel (ATV) project at the Ship Building Centre in the port city of Visakhapatnam.

-Arihant was launched on 26 July 2009, the anniversary of Vijay Diwas (Kargil War Victory Day) by Prime Minister Manmohan Singh.
-After fitting out and extensive sea trials, on 23 February 2016, she was confirmed as ready for operations, commissioned in August 2016, and deployed operationally in 2018.
+'Conqueror'), is the lead ship of Indian Navy's of nuclear-powered ballistic missile submarines.
+The vessel was built under the Advanced Technology Vessel project at the Ship Building Centre in Visakhapatnam.
+The submarine was launched on 26 July 2009, and after fitting out and extensive sea trials, she was commissioned in August 2016, and deployed operationally in 2018.